darenasc/healthcare-hackathon-caremore/README.md

 * The library is on the [`caremore.py`](./code/caremore.py)
 * An example can be found in this [notebook](./code/CareMore.ipynb).

+These are the messages when a usere inputs his/her username and password to the system.

 ```
 Welcome, what is your login?:
 Welcome PersonX